ANelson82/de_zoomcamp_2022_earthquake_capstone/README.md

 1. I would like to try more automation around the devops implimentation of the entire pipeline.
 I would like to see if I could automate more of the dockerfile to execute more steps of the initialization.
 1. Explore making the airflow instance less brittle.
 Not using any local compute, but rather push more compute to external [cloud functions](https://cloud.google.com/functions).
 1. Build out more reports, more testing, explore different methods surrounding dbt.
+1. Integrate Population Data
-1. Data Science, Time Series Analysis
+1. Data Science, specifically time series analysis

 # Acknowledgements
 Thanks to the instructors.